tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 Unfortunately there was one rule that I could not be configured to consistently match the serializer output: `link-title-style`.
-Since this could be loaded via a preset, I ended up suppressng this rule by explicitly setting it to `false`.
+Since this could be loaded via a preset, I ended up suppressing this rule by explicitly setting it to `false`.

 ```yaml
   - - remark-lint-link-title-style